 ♦ Brundo Ethiopian Market.
 Located in Oakland, Calif., Brundo has a small market and a big website from which you can buy gesho and a variety of Ethiopian spices.
 The market is affiliated with Café Colucci, the Ethiopian restaurant next door to it.

 ♦ Teff.
 Lots of markets now sell flour made of teff, the unique Ethiopian grain used to create authentic injera, and numerous farms in the United States now grow it.
-Still, if you can’t find any, might as well order from The Teff Co., the first company to grow it in the U.S. You can also order from Bob’s Red Mill.
+Still, if you can’t find any, might as well order from The Teff Co., which has grown teff in the U.S. for more than 30 years.
+You can also order from Bob’s Red Mill.
 These are just two of numerous places that sell it online.

 ♦ Kolo.
 Ethiopia doesn’t have any desserts native to its cuisine, and for snacks between meals, or after a meal, Ethiopians often enjoy crunchy grains with coffee.
 Kolo is easy to make at home (see my Recipes page) and good to munch any time.
 Think of it as Ethiopian trail mix.

 In Ethiopian markets around the country, you can buy various brands of commercially prepared kolo.
 Elsa Kolo, Wub (“beautiful”) Kolo and Dinsho Kolo (named for a city) are three brands that are now being imported from Ethiopia, and Addis Kolo is made by an Ethiopian-owned company in Woodbridge, Va., that also sells the product through its website.